< Home

 Dec 29, 2020

-Eight-year-old Kaimen Ward went swimming at the Stone Cross Pool at Hambleton Leisure Centre, Northallerton, North Yorkshire on Wednesday 25 August 2010.
+Eight-year-old Kaimen Ward swam at the Stone Cross Pool at Hambleton Leisure Centre, Northallerton, North Yorkshire, on Wednesday, 25 August 2010.
 He was accompanied by his twin sister, Hope-Ella, and teenagers Abigail Lawson, Jade Green and Andrew I’Anson (Northern Echo, 2011).

 The Stone Cross Pool was a 25-metre pool supervised by three lifeguards.
 Kaimen was not wearing buoyancy aids, and the three teenagers, Abigail, Jade, and Andrew, were effectively acting as his supervising adult.
 Along with Hope-Ella, a group of five entered the pool on the afternoon of the 25 August.